NicoEugui/starwars-blog-reading-list/README.md

 ## Publish your website!
 This project is compatible with various hosting services, including Vercel and GitHub Pages.
 Follow the appropriate instructions to publish your site.

-I hope this is what you need!
-Let me know if you have any other questions or need further assistance.